alvincrespo/blog/content/blog/aws-settting-up-a-vpc-from-scratch/index.md

 ---

-# Enabling Subnet → Subnet Communication
+<h1 id="enabling-subnet---subnet-communication">Enabling Subnet → Subnet Communication</h1>

 From the instances page, click on "Security Groups" in the left sidebar.